 Today the school continues to adhere to the spirit of the sisters who believe that the communication of Christian values is as essential in the development of the individual as the teaching of the academic curriculum.
 The students are drawn from all areas of Staten Island.
 St. Joseph Hill students are predominantly Roman Catholic, however, students of other religions are also served.

 Today the school serves nearly 600 Pre-K to grade 8 students.
-In 2021-2022 school year, SJHA will be one of the only Catholic elementary schools within the Archdiocese of New York and the only Catholic elementary school on Staten Island with 3 grades on a grade level.
-In September, we will have three incoming 6th and 7th Grade classes and three incoming PreK 3 and PreK 4 classes as well as new academic programs to our schedule.
+SJHA is the only Catholic elementary school within the Archdiocese of New York and the only Catholic elementary school on Staten Island with 3 classes on a grade level in 6th-8th Grade.
+We also have three classes for PreK 3 and PreK as well as new academic programs to our schedule.

 Those who choose St. Joseph Hill Academy do so for its philosophy, excellent and challenging academic program, and caring Catholic Christian atmosphere.